-TAMUKIHL is deemed to be the parent company of the Combined ICARA Group of TAM UK International Holdings Limited (C-Pillar) and Columbia Threadneedle Investments UK International Limited (B-Pillar) in line with
+TAMUKIHL is deemed to be the parent company of the Combined ICARA Group of TAM UK International Holdings Limited (C-Pillar) and Columbia Threadneedle Investments UK International Limited (B-Pillar) in line with MIFIDPRU 2.4.8.

-Some legal entities including non-regulated subsidiaries and intermediate holding companies are excluded from the diagram above The Board, Audit & Risk Committee and FORC now operate on a combined basis for both C-Pillar Group and B-Pillar Group.
+Some legal entities including non-regulated subsidiaries and intermediate holding companies are excluded from the diagram above.